zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/workshops/freetier/intro.md

 ## Workshop Objectives
   - Install Oracle GoldenGate Veridata
   - Create Datasource Connections for source and target databases.
-  - Connect the Oracle GoldenGate Veridata to Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) by using the Oracle Wallet.
   - Create Groups, Compare Pairs, and jobs.
   - Run jobs.
   - Repair data and generate SQL files.